bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

 the box.

-However, I strongly recommend installing and using the [fzf.vim](https://github.com/junegunn/fzf.vim) plugin instead.
+However, I strongly recommend installing and using the [fzf.vim](https://github.com/junegunn/fzf.vim) plugin instead which wraps the fzf command-line tool and provides many useful commands.
 Note, both projects were created and are maintained by [Junegunn Choi](https://github.com/junegunn), hence, they will always be synchronized if installed and updated simultaneously.